 Unfortunately, we can’t predict your chances of admittance based on one data point without knowing the entire competition for that particular cycle.

 Who reads the applications?

 First, the applications are read by the Admissions Committee and the Director of Admissions, and then by the Faculty Committee.

 Is it best to have a recommendation letter from someone who knows you better even if they aren’t your direct supervisor?

 We hope that one of the letters of recommendation will be from a direct supervisor.
-If this isn’t possible and you choose to get someone else at the firm, then you will need to explain the absence of the supervisor’s recommendation in the optional essay.
+If this isn’t possible and you choose to get someone else at the firm, then you will need to explain the absence of the supervisor’s recommendation in the optional/supplemental portion of the application.

 One of my recommenders doesn’t speak or write in English.
 Is it okay if she composes the letter in a foreign language and I translate it into English?

 We prefer that someone other than the applicant translate the letter of recommendation; perhaps the recommender has an assistant who could help.